You’ve probably heard of the benefits of tretinoin, one of the most powerful forms of Vitamin A.

 Because of its strength, you must not apply prescription retinoid products like tretinoin while you’re pregnant or breastfeeding.

 If you’re interested in seeing what retinoids can do for your skin, our dermatology team at Dermatica can help.
-Complete a consultation and tell us your skin concerns, and we’ll assess your photos and notes to create a personalised skincare formula designed to achieve your healthiest skin.
+Complete a consultation and tell us your skin concerns, and see which formula is best suited for you to achieve your healthiest skin.

 Already a subscriber?
 If you have questions about tretinoin, or your personalised formula more generally, you can reach out to a dermatology expert from your dashboard at any time.
 Remember, as part of your treatment plan, you have free unlimited check-ins.
 So go ahead, ask us anything you’re curious about.